 The island has a variety of its own grape, the volcanic malvasia, recognized by the World Wine Agency.
 Malvasia is perfect to accompany cheeses, wrinkled potatoes, squid or sardines, among other Canarian culinary specialities.

 Canary Malvasia wine has been very appreciated since old times.
 William Shakespeare himself mentioned in Henry IV (Part II, Act II, Scene IV), when Mistress Quickly says to Doll Tearsheet: «but, i´faith you have drunk too many canaries, and that´sa marvelous searching wine, and it perfumes the blood ere one can say: what’s this?»

-That happened before the wine transformation of Lanzarote but we can understand how appreciated was the Canary Malvasia on the islands that have been brought and cropped in between San Bartolomé and Yaiza.
+That happened before the wine transformation of Lanzarote.
+By that we can understand how much our ancestors appreciated the Canary Malvasia, cropped in between San Bartolomé and Yaiza.